Marda33/SkeuoCord/README.md

 #
 SkeuoCord gives Discord a skeuomorphic overhaul.
 Almost every part of its interface, from channels to the Server Boost page, is themed for a complete look.
 Both dark and light themes *(including the Dark Sidebar option for the light theme)* are supported.

 *To customize user avatar border radiuses, change the related variables in the theme import file.
-You can set all to 999px for circle avatars.*
+You can set all to 999px for circle avatars.
+(You will have to download the theme import again to use this feature if you downloaded the theme before this update.)*

 ![screenshot](https://raw.githubusercontent.com/Marda33/SkeuoCord/master/Preview%20(Dark%20Theme).png)